Ardian Bujupi

-Ardian Bujupi (/sq/; born 27 April 1991) is a German-Kosovar singer and songwriter.
+Ardian Bujupi (/sq/; born 27 April 1991) is a Kosovan singer and songwriter.

 Born in Kosovo, he moved to Germany at a young age and he has been living there ever since.
 He gained recognition in German-speaking Europe after finishing third in the eighth series of Deutschland sucht den Superstar.
 He is active in both German and Albanian music industries and is known for his songs "Andiamo" and "Na jena njo", among others.

 Biography

 Bujupi was born on 27 April 1991 into an Albanian family in the city of Pristina, then part of the SAP Kosovo, Socialist Republic of Serbia, SFR Yugoslavia.
 At an early age, his family fled to Hemsbach, a small town near Heidelberg, Germany, as a refugee to escape the persecution of Albanians in connection with the disintegration of Yugoslavia.

 In 2011, Bujupi auditioned for the eighth season of Deutschland sucht den Superstar, singing "Und wenn ein Lied" by Söhne Mannheims in front of judges Dieter Bohlen, Fernanda Brandão, and Patrick Nuo.
 After progressing through the rounds, he reached the semi-final and finished in third place on 30 April 2011.
 In December 2012, he unsuccessfully attempted to represent Albania in the Eurovision Song Contest 2013, after his participation at the 51st edition of Festivali i Këngës with the song "I çmendur për ty".